 Some of the links on this page have been provided as a convenience for finding materials.
-The links may also be affiliate links, meaning if you purchase something, I receive a commission, at no extra cost to you.
-These fees help me with my costs to keep the blog running.
-I only recommend products I’ve used and loved, unless otherwise stated.
-Click here to read my full disclosure policy.
+These links may also be affiliate links.
+As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.

 DIY Difficulty Level | Easy

-- 5″ round balloons
+- 5″ round balloons – thickened

 - Cement All, Rapid Set-10 or 20lb bag